-As of fall 2014, the Broad College Sustainability Action Committee (SAC) has installed two water filtration stations in the Broad College of Business.
-This enables students to save resources (water, fossil fuels for transportation) and funds for students (who can avoid buying water in plastic bottles).
-It also reduces waste, because it eliminates plastic bottles which are recycled or end up in a waste dispostal site.
-The stations were funded, in part, by funds from the 2012 Lewis Quality of Excellence Award from the Broad College of Business.
-I am proud of our students for donating their award money toward this important project.
-The SAC was formed in April of 2011, and has completed numerous projects that save resources within our college.
-The group also educate students and others about sustainability.
+In the fall of 2014, the undergraduate student members of the Broad College Sustainability Action Committee (SAC) installed two water filtration stations in the Broad College of Business at Michigan State Univesity.
+This enables students to save resources (water, fossil fuels for transportation) and funds (users avoid buying water in plastic bottles).
+It also eliminates plastic bottles which are recycled (more accurately stated, "down-cycled") or end up in a waste site.
+The stations were funded, in part, by funds from a 2012 Lewis Quality of Excellence Award from the Broad College of Business awarded to the SAC for other earlier projects.
+Since it was founded in 2011, the SACE has completed numerous projects that save resources within our college.
+The group also educates students and others about sustainability.
 For details, visit our webiste at http://msusustainability.weebly.com/on-campus.html

 "Joy in NIcaragua."
 This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River in the mountains near Nicaragua's northern border.
 Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a cooperative of stone-carvers in San Juan de Limay.
 Fair Trade gives Jessica's family extra income to pay for her books and uniforms, enabling her to continue her studies in the local public school.

 2012: Guatemala to study Direct Trade, Fair Trade, and microfinance.

 2010: Chiapas, Mexico to study Fair Trade and organics, with producers from the Maya Vinic coffee cooperative.

 2010: Traverse City, Michigan area to study organics, Fair Trade, microfinance, and local production.